-This assessment also concludes that the 'competent authority' (Nuneaton and Bedworth Borough Council) following consultation with Natural England, can approve the Borough Plan, Publication Draft, subject to ensuring that Policy NE3 makes it clear that a project level (at the planning applications stage) HRA under Regulation 60 of the Conservation of Habitats and Species Regulations 2010 (as amended) will be required for those site allocations which may affect the Ensor's Pool SAC by virtue of hydrological effects or recreational effects.
+This assessment also concludes that the 'competent authority' (Nuneaton and Bedworth Borough Council) following consultation with Natural England, can approve the Borough Plan, Publication Draft, subject to ensuring that Policy NE3 makes it clear that a project level (at the planning applications stage) Habitats Regulations Assessment (HRA) under Regulation 62 of the Conservation of Habitats and Species Regulations 2017 (HMSO, 2017) will be required for those site allocations which may affect the Ensor's Pool SAC by virtue of hydrological effects or recreational effects.
 Such an assessment should take into consideration the means by which it is proposed to carry out these developments and any avoidance and mitigation measures which are proposed to ensure that the integrity of Ensor's Pool SAC is not adversely affected.